marbl/MetagenomeScope/README.md

 - You don't need to draw entire components at once.
 Try using the `Around certain node(s)` drawing method (in the dropdown inside the `Draw` section): if you are interested in just certain neighborhood(s) in a massive component, you can enter in a list of nodes here (and some distance around them) and we'll just draw the corresponding neighborhoods.
 (Inspired by [Bandage](https://github.com/rrwick/bandage) :)

 - Turning off labels might be helpful?

-Although probably not by that much, since we already use Cytoscape.js' functionality to hide labels when you're zoomed out from the graph.
+    - Although probably not by that much, since we already use Cytoscape.js' functionality to hide labels when you're zoomed out from the graph.

+    - So... if you set a really big label font size and zoom the graph out really far, _then_ labels could cause performance issues.

 <hr/>
 </details>